Configuring and Managing Ray Dashboard#

 Note

-Ray Dashboard is only intended for interactive development and debugging because the Dashboard UI and the underlying data are not accessible after Clusters are terminated.
-For production monitoring and debugging, users should rely on persisted logs, persisted metrics, persisted Ray states, and other observability tools.
+Ray Dashboard is useful for interactive development and debugging because when clusters terminate, the dashboard UI and the underlying data are no longer accessible.
+For production monitoring and debugging, you should rely on persisted logs, persisted metrics, persisted Ray states, and other observability tools.

 Changing the Ray Dashboard port#